Opinion

 There will be no more big Playstation games for the PC in future.
 Sony is returning to the tried-and-tested business model with exclusive games.

-Several industry insiders reported last week that Sony will withdraw from the PC market with its Playstation games.
+Several industry insiders reported last week that Sony would be withdrawing from the PC market with its Playstation games.
 Now, renowned gaming reporter Jason Schreier has confirmed the truth of these rumours with an article on Bloomberg.
 Sony itself has not yet officially commented on the leaked information.

 Over the past seven years, Sony has released more and more initially exclusive console titles for PC - including high-quality titles such as «The Last of Us Part 2» and «Horizon Forbidden West».
 This is now set to end.
 Sony is returning to the tried-and-tested console business model with exclusive games and saying goodbye to the PC business.

-Upcoming exclusive games such as «Saros» (April) and probably also «The Wolverine» (September) will remain exclusively on the Playstation platform.
-Even PS5 games that have already been released, such as «Ghost of Yōtei», will no longer be released for PC.
-Games that were developed with external studios, such as «Kena: Scars of Kosmora» or «Death Stranding 2», are excluded from the change in strategy.
+Upcoming exclusive games such as «Saros» (April) will remain on the Playstation platform.
+Schreier does not mention the second exclusive hit «Marvel's Wolverine» (September) for this year by name - but it can be assumed that the comic hero will also remain on Sony's platform.
+Ports of previously released PS5 games such as «Ghost of Yōtei» have also been cancelled.
+Games that were developed with external studios, such as «Kena: Scars of Kosmora» or «Death Stranding 2», are exempt from the change in strategy.

 Live service titles from the Playstation studios will also continue to be released on PC - these include «Marathon», «Horizon: Hunter's Gathering» and the beat'em'up «Marvel Tokon».
 It is not surprising that multiplayer titles continue to be released on multiple platforms.
 Online games thrive on a broad player base.
 This can be built up more quickly on multiple platforms than on a single closed system.

-The new strategy is not set in stone; the video games market is too unpredictable for that, emphasise Schreier's sources.
-However, PC users should no longer expect Playstation ports in the near future.
+The new strategy is not set in stone forever, Schreier's sources emphasise - the video games market is too unpredictable for that.
+In a few years, the situation could look completely different again.
+For the time being, however, PC users should no longer expect Playstation ports.

 Sony's entry into the PC gaming market was a sensation.
 The first PC ports («Horizon: Zero Dawn», «Days Gone», «God of War») hit like a bomb and sold extremely well on Steam and in the Epic Games Store.